Alphaslash/data_warehouse/README.md

 This project is designed using the Medallion Architecture, which separates the pipeline into Bronze, Silver, and Gold layers:

-- **Bronze Layer**: Stores raw data as-is (imported from ERP & CRM CSV files).
+- **Bronze Layer:** Stores raw data as-is (imported from ERP & CRM CSV files).
-- **Silver Layer**: Applies data cleaning, standardization, and transformation.
+- **Silver Layer:** Applies data cleaning, standardization, and transformation.
-- **Gold Layer**: Business-ready star schema model optimized for analytics and reporting.
+- **Gold Layer:** Business-ready star schema model optimized for analytics and reporting.

 ---

 ## 📖 Project Highlights

-- **Data Architecture**: Layered data pipeline using Medallion Architecture.
+- **Data Architecture:** Layered data pipeline using Medallion Architecture.
-- **ETL Pipelines**: Created robust ETL processes using T-SQL to move data through each layer.
+- **ETL Pipelines:** Created robust ETL processes using T-SQL to move data through each layer.
-- **Data Modeling**: Designed star schema with fact and dimension tables for optimized querying.
+- **Data Modeling:** Designed star schema with fact and dimension tables for optimized querying.
-- **Analytics**: Generated insights on sales trends, customer behavior, and product performance.
+- **Analytics:** Generated insights on sales trends, customer behavior, and product performance.
-- **Diagramming**: Designed architecture and ETL flow diagrams using Draw.io.
+- **Diagramming:** Designed architecture and ETL flow diagrams using Draw.io.

 ---